 The traditional approach to education typically focuses on memorization.
 Teachers give a lecture, students take notes and are tested on the information.

 However, this approach doesn’t work for every child.
-Not all children learn through verbal methods.
+Not all children learn through verbal/auditory instruction.
 Most children need more personalized learning.

 Today, you’ll learn the top signs that the traditional approach to education isn’t working for your child, the seven learning styles, and other education options to consider.